Pranjal-0307/ALU_CMOS_Verilog/README.md

 # 🔧 8-Bit CMOS-Based Pipelined ALU
 ## 🧠 CMOS Logic Implementation

-This project implements an 8-bit Arithmetic Logic Unit (ALU) using custom CMOS logic gates and Verilog HDL, structured with a 4-stage pipelined architecture and a dual-phase clock system.

 It is designed for hardware enthusiasts and VLSI learners, providing hands-on experience in digital logic design and transistor-level circuit implementation.

 The ALU supports fundamental arithmetic and logical operations while maintaining modularity, pipeline efficiency, and carry/borrow flag tracking.